Neolithic Era:

 Inside the Hypogeum, the feeling is of being inside a womb.
 Some of its smoothly finished surfaces are decorated with red-ochre spiral patterns, at times interwoven with a honeycomb pattern similar to those found in Paleolithic cave paintings and associated with one of the three universal stages of the trance state.

 Openings seem designed for dramatic lighting.
 Light plays on the curved walls and spaces in a way that make shapes and shadows seem to be seen then unseen, similar to what is observed in the Paleolithic caves.
-At the Winter Solstice, light comes in through the main entrance into a ceremonial hall within the heart of the Hypogeum, and on through an elaborately carved chamber into a small room now known as the Holy of Holies that overlooks the burial place for some 7,000 corpses, their bones painted with red ochre.
+At the winter solstice, light comes in through the main entrance into a ceremonial hall within the heart of the Hypogeum, and on through an elaborately carved chamber into a small room now known as the Holy of Holies that overlooks the burial place for some 7,000 corpses, their bones painted with red ochre.

-A most remarkable feature of the Hypogeum is a chamber known as “The Oracle Room” the ceiling of which, according to Glenn Kreisberg, a radio frequency spectrum engineer, “appears to have been intentionally carved into the form of a wave guide.”
+A most remarkable feature of the Hypogeum is a chamber known as “The Oracle Room,” the ceiling of which, according to Glenn Kreisberg, a radio frequency spectrum engineer, “appears to have been intentionally carved into the form of a wave guide.”
 The experience is extraordinary and otherworldly.
 A spoken word uttered in a wall niche possesses exceptional acoustic qualities.

-The voice is magnified a hundredfold and can be heard throughout the entire structure, echoing for up to 8 seconds.
+The voice is magnified a hundredfold and can be heard throughout the entire structure, echoing for up to eight seconds.
 We can imagine the effect when the oracle, god or spirit being spoke and the words came thundering through the dark, mysterious place.

 The Paleolithic caves in France and Spain would have included spaces with similar acoustic characteristics, but Ħal-Saflieni marks the earliest example of how our ancestors deliberately used sound to reach alternate states of consciousness, and most likely to affectively instill social cohesion and compliance in the general population.
 This characteristic would be evident in the later Neolithic structures, such as the Newgrange passage tomb and megalithic cairns.
 And scholars such as the Emeritus Professor Iegor Reznikoff, specialist in ancient music and acoustic archaeology, suggest that the acoustic nature of Ħal-Saflieni is a link between the Palaeolithic painted caves and Romanesque chapels.